 Reinstall The Plugin

-If all the above doesn’t work, it’s time to deactivate the plugin, delete, reinstall, and activate it again.
+If none of the above works, it’s time to deactivate the plugin, delete it, reinstall it, and activate it again.

 Probably, there is something wrong along the way.
 Taking this step might fix the problem.